nielsonm236/NetMod-ServerApp/README.md

 Short summary of recent history:

+March 28, 2023 - Addressed Issue #164 "When setting multiple outputs with /51, no status is sent back"

 March 25, 2023 - Addressed Issue #161 "URL ON/OFF Cmds not working right in Release 20230324 1435"

 March 24, 2023 - Addressed Issue #147 "Question for team: How to handle the MQTT state-req message with PCF8574", Addressed Issue #158 "BME280 build - all pins are outputs even if defined as an input"